 Your heart is a vital organ of your body that pumps oxygen-rich blood to keep your body running and functioning, optimally.
 There are various factors that escalate your risk of heart disease.
 Though, you can’t control some factors (such as age, gender and family history), you can manage your risk by controlling other lifestyle factors (diet, physical activity, sleep, smoking, stress).

 Heart health numbers give you a pretty good estimate of your current heart health and your risk of getting a heart attack or stroke in the next five years.
-Paying attention to these numbers helps you in making healthy lifestyle changes to improve your health and reduce risk of heart disease.
+Paying attention to these numbers for better heart health will help you make healthy lifestyle changes to improve your health and reduce risk of heart disease.

-Finding these numbers becomes all the more crucial when you are in the early stages of disease and has not started experiencing any warning signs or symptoms yet.
+Grasping the significance of these numbers becomes even more critical during the initial stages of a disease when warning signs or symptoms have not yet surfaced.
 A blood test is needed to check your blood lipid, cholesterol and sugar levels.
-However, blood pressure, blood sugar and weight can be monitored at home regularly with the help of blood pressure monitor, home glucose monitor and weighing scale, respectively.
+Blood pressure, blood sugar and weight can be monitored at home regularly with the help of blood pressure monitor, home glucose monitor and weighing scale, respectively.

 - Total blood cholesterol (Ideal ≤ 200 mg/dL): Cholesterol is a type of fat that your body needs but when there is too much cholesterol in the blood, it builds plaque inside your arteries, which increases risk of heart disease and stroke.The optimal range for total cholesterol is 200 mg/dL or less.
 As this fatty substance doesn’t dissolve in the blood, it is transported to and from the cells by carriers called lipoproteins.
 There are two types: “healthy” high-density lipoprotein (HDL) cholesterol and “bad” Low-density lipoprotein (LDL) cholesterol.
 The healthy range for HDL cholesterol is >60 mg/dL and LDL cholesterol is <100 mg/dL.
 If, you have high total cholesterol, high LDL, and less HDL; you are at increased risk of heart disease and stroke.